Department of Undergraduate Theology

 MILD-368 Leadrshp-Christian Organizatn 3 Credits

 Building effective ministry through the development of a healthy interior life, an understanding of a situational approach to leadership, and knowing the leader's role in the congregation's vision and mission.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Spring and Summer.